 Dutch local wool

 The wool I make my Halona wall hangings from is local and therefore Dutch wool.
 I know the farmers, shearers and sheep.
 Mulesing is not used and is even prohibited in the Netherlands.
 Sometimes it happens here that a Dutch sheep also has maggots, so it is important that the farmer has time to regularly check the sheep.
 A sheep with maggots shows sick behavior.
 During a shearing session that I attended we found out that a sheep had maggots, with tweezers I removed all the maggots that were already eating inside.
 The sheep survived.
+This is why it is important that a sheep will be sheared, on time.

 If you buy wool, pay attention to the word ‘mulesing free’, this means that no mulesing has been applied.